Best Dumbbell Tricep Exercises

 Now we can call on the chest and shoulders to help us get those dumbbells back up to the top.
 Then try to eccentrically control the weight on the way down.

-You’re looking to perform as many eccentric-only reps as possible, and the only way you’re going to be able to get these dumbbells back to the top is by recruiting the help of those other muscles.
+You’re looking to perform as many eccentric-only reps as possible, and the only way you’re going to be able to get these dumbbells back to the top is by recruiting the help of those other muscle fibers.

 While we know that eccentric and progressive overload are two ways to build muscle, we do have a third way.